Netcat - Advanced

 Set terminal typs

-stty raw -echo; fg
+stty raw -echo; fgExport terminal variables

-stty rows [number] columns [number]
+resetexport SHELL=bashexport TERM=xtermstty rows [number] columns [number](Replace [number] with the appropriate values for your terminal size)

 Overview of Netcat Shell stabilization